HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   )
 }}

-The way preloading all our requests negates the impact of the resource hint, a similar problem occurs when we try to optimize and compress a resource that doesn't need compression and is already small.
-It is observed that 90% of uncompressed third party JavaScript resources are less than 5 KB, though first-party requests trail a bit.
+90% of uncompressed third-party JavaScript resources are less than 5 KB, though first-party requests trail a bit.
+This may help explain why so many JavaScript resources go uncompressed.
+Due to the diminishing returns of compressing small resources, a small script may cost more in terms of the resource consumption of server-side compression and client-side decompression than the performance benefits of saving of a few bytes over the network.

 ### Minification

-When working towards reducing the script parsing time, we tend to focus on all the opportunities to make our code smaller and more efficient.
-One such idea is to minify the files and bring down the bytes usage.
+While compression only changes the transfer size of JavaScript resources over the network, minification actually makes the code itself smaller and more efficient.
+This not only helps to reduce the load time of the script but also the amount of time the client spends parsing the script.

-The Lighthouse report also <a hreflang="en" href="https://web.dev/unminified-javascript/">highlights the unminified JavaScript being used</a> and lists these unminified files and the opportunities to save.
+The <a hreflang="en" href="https://web.dev/unminified-javascript/">unminified JavaScript</a> Lighthouse audit highlights the opportunities of minification.

 {{ figure_markup(
   image="unminified-js-audit-scores.png",
-  caption="Percentage distribution of unminified JS audit scores.", description='Bar chart showing the percentage distribution of unminified JS audit scores.
+  caption="Distribution of unminified JavaScript audit scores.", description='Bar chart showing the percentage distribution of unminified JS audit scores.
 67% of mobile pages have an "unminified JavaScript" score between 0.9 and 1.0', chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTpHzC_cMZYj2VLzQ4ODK3uvZkNBXtwdAZriZaBwjLjUM1SGwwmJs9rv8T6OtNdXox29PQ34CasUUwc/pubchart?oid=1572896641&format=interactive", sheets_gid="1539653841",